txpipe/oura/book/src/sources/n2n.md

 ### Section `source.intersect`

 This section provides advanced options for instructing Oura from which point in the chain to start reading from.
-Read the [intersect options](../advanced/intersect_options.md) documenation for detailed information.
+Read the [intersect options](../advanced/intersect_options.md) documentation for detailed information.

 ### Section `source.mapper`

 This section provides a way to opt-in into advances behaviour of how the raw chain data is mapped into _Oura_ events.
-Read the [mapper options](../advanced/mapper_options.md) documenation for detailed information.
+Read the [mapper options](../advanced/mapper_options.md) documentation for detailed information.

 ## Examples